Skip to content

 marcella alsan

 Why doesn’t the United States have national health insurance, and what was the role of the American Medical Association (AMA) in that decision?
-This is a question Marcella Alsan, MD, PhD, Angelopoulos Professor of Public Policy at Harvard Kennedy School, is discussing in her keynote speech at CHIBE’s Behavioral Science and Health Symposium this November.
+This is a question Marcella Alsan, MD, PhD, Angelopoulos Professor of Public Policy at Harvard Kennedy School, discussed in her keynote speech at CHIBE’s Behavioral Science and Health Symposium this November.

 You have a working paper on this topic showing the AMA financed a campaign against national health insurance using a PR firm.
 Can you briefly explain how this campaign used ideology to influence the behavior of ordinary people, leading to the rise of private health insurance in the U.S.?